Nate Lowe Preview, Player Props: Rangers vs. Twins

 Nate Lowe At The Plate

-- Lowe leads Texas with an OBP of .369 this season while batting .280 with 68 walks and 76 runs scored.

-- He ranks 23rd in batting average, 16th in on base percentage, and 59th in slugging among qualified hitters in MLB action.
+- He ranks 25th in batting average, 17th in on base percentage, and 60th in slugging among qualifying hitters in MLB action.

-- Lowe will look to extend his five-game hitting streak.
-He's batting .350 with one homer in his last games.
+- Lowe is batting .350 during his last games and is on a six-game hitting streak.

-- In 75.2% of his 125 games this season, Lowe has picked up at least one hit.
-He's also had 36 multi-hit games.

-- Lowe has picked up an RBI in 37.6% of his games this year, with more than one RBI in 13.6% of his games.
-He has also plated three or more runs in three contests.
+- Lowe has had an RBI in 47 games this season (37.3%), including 17 multi-RBI outings (13.5%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.